-March 19, a grand event took place in Tashkent: the first International Potato Day.
-The organizers of this event were the Association of Potato Producers of Uzbekistan, GRIMME and one of the largest national potato producers - Agrover Group of Companies.
+On March 19, a grandiose event took place in Tashkent: the first International Potato Day.
+The organizers of this event were the Association of Potato Producers of Uzbekistan, GRIMME company and one of the largest national potato producers - the Agrover group of companies.

 Today it is difficult to believe that just ten years ago, the majority of Uzbek potatoes (70%) were grown in household plots.
 Potato cultivation was carried out by farmers, as well as smallholder farms.
 Mostly potatoes were planted as a “second crop" after wheat.
 The country had no experience in mechanizing the entire production cycle; there were no modern storage facilities.

 Potato production on an industrial scale in hot and dry climates was considered impossible.
 However, this opinion was not shared by all.

 Agrover made a lot of efforts to change the attitude towards potato growing in Uzbekistan: experts conducted many years of testing various varieties of potatoes, studied possible ways of mechanizing agricultural operations (watering, growing, harvesting, storage).
 They proved that growing potatoes in this hot country is promising and profitable: the geographical location of Uzbekistan and the variety of climatic zones provide a unique opportunity to get several crops a year.

 AGROVER COMPANY AND POTATO PRODUCTION OF UZBEKISTAN TODAY